ajot/amazon-unboxed/README.md

-# Amazon Wrapped
+# Unboxed - Your Amazon year in review.

-A Spotify Wrapped-style visualization of your Amazon order history.
-Upload your Amazon data export and get beautiful, shareable insights about your shopping habits.
+Turn your Amazon order history into a Spotify Wrapped–style recap.
+See what you bought, how much you spent, your busiest and most expensive months, number of orders and returns.

-**Privacy-first**: All data processing happens locally in your browser.
-Your data never leaves your device.
+**Privacy-first**: All processing happens entirely in your browser — no accounts, no uploads, no servers, no tracking.
+Your data is stored locally in browser storage so reloads don't require re-uploading files.

+**Try it**: [unboxed.curiousmints.com](https://unboxed.curiousmints.com) (includes demo data to explore)

 ## Features